Links (external links open in a new window)

 The Austrian company Rupert Nikoll also sold several lamps in this style.
 Emil Stejnar was their most well known designer.

-These lamps here on display are made by Peill + Putzler.
+These lamps here on display are made by Peill+Putzler.
 The hook to hang the lamp on the ceiling (picture below) is exclusively used by the company for many lights they produced.
-Later versions of this hook have the name Peill + Putzler written on it.
+Later versions of this hook have the name Peill+Putzler written on it.

-All these lamps, also those by Philips, were made by Peill + Putzler.
-Peill + Putzler produced glass for many lamp producers in the world at that time.
+All these lamps, also those by Philips, were made by Peill+Putzler.
+Peill+Putzler produced glass for many lamp producers in the world at that time.
 Other companies that sold these type of lamps are, among others: Herda and Van Doorn, The Netherlands, Massive Lighting, Belgium, Arnold Wiigs Fabrikker, Norway and several others.

 The technique used is invented in Murano, Italy.
 They call it caged glass.
 The glass is blown inside the copper while the copper is heated.
 It’s impossible to remove the glass afterwards.

-In 1995 the production of glass and lighting moved to SloveniaPoland and the Czech Republic.
-Only the trading of lamps en glass stayed in Düren.
-1 year after the 100th anniversary in 2004, bankruptcy was filed.
+In the mid-1990s, production was gradually moved from Düren to Slovenia, Poland and the Czech Republic.
+Only the trading of lamps and glass remained in Düren.
+Although the company was able to celebrate its 100th anniversary, insolvency proceedings followed in 2005.